druids/django-pymess/docs/emails.rst

   .. attribute:: template_slug

-    If e-mail was sent from the template, this attribute cointains key of the template.
+    If e-mail was sent from the template, this attribute contains key of the template.

   .. attribute:: template